NateyJay/YASMA/README.md

 <p align="center"><img src="images/logo2.png" alt="main logo" width="300" /></p>

 YASMA is a sRNA annotation suite based around the tool **YASMA-tradeoff**.
 This tool performs **genome-based** *de novo* annotations which is focused on the ***total small RNA population***, not just a few classes like miRNAs.

 In addition to the annotator, YASMA has many helper functions to facilitate reproducible analysis of sRNAs.
 These support the annotator, but are not required, as YASMA-tradeoff can produce annotations from any small RNA alignment (.bam).

+### Published work available

+This work is now [published](https://doi.org/10.1016/j.csbj.2025.05.045)!
+Please have a look at the publication if you want to know more about the benefits of YASMA-tradeoff and the lessons we learned about sRNAs in fungi.

 ## Overview